 - 4 units in English

 - 3 units in Mathematics

 - 2 units in Social Studies

-Second, if a student has taken the above courses, then he/she will need to submit the following materials:
+A student who has taken the above courses will need to submit the following materials:

 - Official high school transcript.